Updated March 2023

 The Nursing and Midwifery Board of Australia (NMBA) undertakes functions as set by the Health Practitioner Regulation National Law, as in force in each state and territory (the National Law).
 The NMBA regulates the practice of nursing and midwifery in Australia, and one of its key roles is to protect the public.
 The NMBA does this by developing standards, codes and guidelines which together establish the requirements of the professional practice framework for the professional and safe practice of nurses and midwives in Australia.

 Registration as an enrolled nurse (EN) means you need to meet the NMBA’s mandatory registration standards.
-ENs are expected to practise within the relevant NMBA-approved standards for practice and decision-making frameworks.
+ENs are required to practise within the relevant NMBA-approved standards, codes, guidelines and frameworks.

 The following questions answer common queries that you might have about the Enrolled nurse standards for practice (the standards).

 The Enrolled nurse standards for practice are the core practice standards that provide the framework for assessing EN practice.
 The standards: